HancomAC/crunchy/README.md

 Crunchy is a deployment helper that builds the current project, publishes a Docker image, and updates one or more Cloud Run services.

 ## Features
-- Runs the local TypeScript build (`pnpm run build`) before packaging.
+- Runs the project build using the requested language/tooling (pnpm, npm, yarn, Go, or Rust) with auto-detection when not specified.
 - Builds and pushes a `gcr.io/<project>/<image>` (or custom registry host) Docker image.
 - Deploys the new image to multiple Cloud Run services in parallel and shifts traffic to the latest revision.
 - Cleans up stale Cloud Run revisions and image digests with configurable retention limits.